 Some business credit cards offer specific perks and features that can also help you build your credit, such as:

-A 0% or low intro APR period on balance transfers.
+A low intro APR period on balance transfers, purchases or both

-Can a business card damage my business credit?
+Can a business credit card damage my business credit?

 If you’re not careful, you can damage your business credit with your business credit card.
 This can happen when you: